 Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
 Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

 The volunteers may be modest but that cannot be said of their achievements.
-Recently completing their seventh year, the RUG Awards have so far celebrated over 35 RUGs (including station Friends and a Community Rail Partnership), ten individual campaigners, a Railfuture branch, a winning entry from among a group of Northumberland schools, and in 2019 even a couple of heritage operations.
+After their seventh year, the RUG Awards have so far celebrated over 35 RUGs (including station Friends and a Community Rail Partnership), ten individual campaigners, a Railfuture branch, a winning entry from among a group of Northumberland schools, and in 2018 even a couple of heritage operations.

-From the home of 'Brief Encounter' and the Lake District's Windermere branch line to Kent and East Sussex's MarshLink, and from Severnside to Yorkshire, Railfuture rewarded them and others last year, and many others in six previous years as can be seen via the links below.
+From the home of 'Brief Encounter' and the Lake District's Windermere branch line to Kent and East Sussex's East Coastway/MarshLink, and from Severnside to Yorkshire, Railfuture rewarded them and others in the most recent Awards, and many others in six previous years as can be seen via the links below.

 Easter present for the Lakes line from award-winning private heritage operator!
 Just before the bank holiday weekend Network Rail announced that West Coast Railways would again run a free shuttle service between Oxenholme and Windermere, during essential engineering work on the adjoining West Coast Main Line.
 See details.